Vojtak42/Satisfactory-multiplayer-cloud-sync/README.md

 1.)
 Download [Rclone](https://rclone.org/downloads/)

 2.)
-Setup cloud service (you can open command prompt by typing "cmd" into address bar in file explorer) of your choice using a guide on their site, you only have to give the drive name "satisfactory".
+Setup cloud service of your choice using a guide on their site, you only have to give the drive name "satisfactory".
+- Tip: You can open command prompt in a current folder by typing "cmd" into the address bar in file explorer)
 - Google drive: https://rclone.org/drive/
 - I recommend creating a new account just for that.